 (MA) + ATP ↔ (M-ATP) + A

 Events that stimulate muscle activity, by raising sarcoplasmic (cytosolic) calcium, begin with neural excitation at neuromuscular junctions.
 Excitation induces local depolarization of the sarcolemma (plasma membrane) and the activation of voltage-gated calcium channels allowing Ca2+ ion to enter the skeletal or cardiac muscle cell.
 There are three distinct families of voltage-gated calcium channels (also called voltage-dependent calcium channels, VDCC) identified as Cav1, Cav2, and Cav3.
 The VDDC of striated muscle are of the Cav1 family of calcium channels (also known as L-type calcium channels).
 The Cav1 channels are composed of five different protein subunits identified as the α1-, α2-, β-, γ, and δ-subunits.
 The α1-subunit is the actual transmembrane channel through which the Ca2+ ions flow.
 The α2- and the δ-subunits are derived from a single preproprotein that, following cleavage, forms an extracellular disulfide bonded glycoprotein dimer designated α2/δ.
 The γ-subunit is a transmembrane glycoprotein and the β-subunit is an intracellular protein.
 A high degree of variability exists in the Cav1 (L-type) calcium channel subfamily due to multiple genes encoding the various protein subunits as well as due to alternative splicing of the mRNAs derived from these genes.
 Humans express four α1-subunit genes that form the various Cav1 calcium channels of striated muscle.
 These four genes are identified as CACNA1S (forms the core of the Cav1.1 channel), CACNA1C (forms the core of the Cav1.2 channel), CACNA1D (forms the core of the Cav1.3 channel), and CACNA1F (forms the core of the Cav1.4 channel).
+The Cav1.1 channels are also referred to as the dihydropyridine receptor (DHPR) due to the fact that this drug was shown to block this type of Ca2+ channel.
+The CACNA1S encoded protein is the binding site for DHP.
 There are four different β-subunit encoding genes identified as CACNB1, CACNB2, CACNB3, and CACNB4.
 The α2/δ preproprotein is encoded by the CACNA2D1 gene.
 An alternative splice variant mRNA from the CACNA2D1 gene lacks the δ-subunit portion of the preproprotein.
 There are eight genes encoding γ-subunit proteins which are identified as the CACNG1–CACNG8 genes.

-Calcium entry across the sarcolemma causes the initiating neural stimulus to spread to the associated T-tubule (transverse tubule) system and deep into the interior of the myofiber.
-T-tubule depolarization spreads to the sarcoplasmic reticulum (SR: muscle form of the endoplasmic reticulum, ER), with the effect of the opening of calcium release channels in the SR membranes.
-These calcium release channels belong to the family of ligand-gated ion channels.
-The SR calcium release channels are also known as the ryanodine receptor (RYR) due to the fact that they were originally identified by their high affinity for the plant alkaloid ryanodine.
+Calcium entry across the sarcolemma causes the initiating neural stimulus to spread the induced action potential of the muscle cell to the associated T-tubule (transverse tubule) system and deep into the interior of the myofiber.
+T-tubule depolarization results in the opening of the Cav1.1 voltage-gated Ca2+ channels (also called DHPR) leading to an influx of Ca2+ which effectively spreads the action potential to the sarcoplasmic reticulum (SR: muscle form of the endoplasmic reticulum, ER).
+The influx of calcium exerts the effect of opening of calcium release channels in the SR membranes.
+These calcium release channels belong to the family of ligand-gated ion channels, where in this case the ligand is the Ca2+ ion.
+The SR calcium release channels are also known as the ryanodine receptors (RYR) due to the fact that they were originally identified by their high affinity for the plant alkaloid ryanodine.
 There are several RYR genes in humans with the RYR1 gene being the predominantly expressed member in skeletal muscle.
 The RYR2 gene is highly expressed in cardiac myocytes.
 The activation of the SR calcium release channel leads to a massive, rapid movement of calcium from the lumen (cisternal compartment) of the SR into the sarcoplasm close to nearby myofilaments.
-The appearance of calcium very close to the TnC subunit of the troponin complex results in the production of multiple myosin power strokes, as long as the available calcium concentration remains greater than about 1μM–5μM.
+The SR released calcium binds to the TnC subunit of the troponin complex resulting in the production of multiple myosin power strokes, as long as the available calcium concentration remains greater than about 1μM–5μM.